techiescamp/vagrant-kubeadm-kubernetes/README.md

 ## Setup Prerequisites

-- A working Vagrant setup using Vagrant + VirtualBox
+- A working Vagrant setup using Vagrant with VirtualBox or libvirt available
+- If using libvirt user needs to be added to libvirt group (`sudo usermod -aG libvirt $(whoami)`)

 ## Documentation